Chiflik: Result

 Previously, peasants that taxed under the Timar system enjoyed a relatively liberal system.
 Under the Chiflik system they were ruled as serfs.
 No longer free to work for their own monetary gain they now had to labour under the rule of a feudal lord many days a week plus a larger percent of their harvest was seized.
-This increased oppression often led to peasants migrating to areas away from Chiflik control, or in the case of Greek peasants to the mountains where Ottoman authority didn't exist.
+This increased oppression often led to peasants migrating to areas away from Chiflik control, or to the mountains where Ottoman authority didn't exist.
 The new oppressive system also increased peasant support for nationalist uprising against Ottoman rule in such places as the Balkans and Greece.

 The Chiflik system began to wane in the 1910s as Balkan territories gained independence.
 In Macedonia, peasants seized control of Chiflik lands and began exporting tobacco through Greece.
 After the disintegration of the Ottoman Empire the transition from the Chiflik to others agricultural systems led to events like the Kileler incident.